InfraCo Africa – Sub Sahara Infrastructure Fund

 InfraCo Africa seeks to alleviate poverty by mobilising private sector expertise and finance to develop infrastructure projects in sub-Saharan Africa’s poorer countries.
 InfraCo Africa’s support reduces the risks and costs associated with early stage project development and ensures projects are developed to the highest standards, from concept to financeable investment opportunity.
 It is part of the Private Infrastructure Development Group (PIDG): it is managed as a private company although funded by governments in the UK (DFID), the Netherlands (DGIS) and Switzerland (SECO).

-Applying for a InfraCo Africa funding proceeds in a 3 step process:
+Apply for a InfraCo Africa funding through a 3 step process:

 Securing approval to the key commercial terms of our involvement typically takes between 3 to 6 months.
 Negotiating and securing approval to sign a Joint Development Agreement or equivalent typically takes up to 6 months.
 Committing funding and monitoring impact is variable for the duration of the fund's investment into the project.